gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 #### Q: How does billing work?

-**A:** We use a pay-as-you-go model based on GIN tokens.
-1 GIN token is roughly equivalent to 1000 AI tokens.
+**A:** We use a pay-as-you-go model based on $GIN.
+1 $GIN token is roughly equivalent to 1000 AI tokens.
 Check our Billing and Usage page for more details.

 #### Q: What happens if I run out of tokens?